FindLiad/Human-Resources-Data-Visualization-Dashboard/index.md

 {% comment %}
 Render README from “Business Requirements vs. Customer Needs” (fallback “## Summary”).
+Strip the README’s own mobile About-card block; then inject:
+  Summary → Back to top (mobile-only) → faint divider → About (mobile card) → Back to top (mobile-only) → Table of Contents.
-Inject a mobile/compact-only Back-to-top + faint divider BETWEEN the Summary and the mobile About card.
+On desktop/wide, keep only the README’s inline Back to top (classed) and the hero’s desktop About card.
 {% endcomment %}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}